AleksandraWill/smlm-aberrations-analysis/README.md

 # SMLM_beads_processing
-SMLM_beads_processing is a MATLAB script designed to analyze single-molecule localization microscopy (SMLM) bead samples captured as z-stack images.
-The input is a multi-frame TIFF file representing a whole field of view z-stack, containing all actual fluorescent beads and background within the imaged region.
+FluorescenceBeadAnalysis_test_1.m is a MATLAB script designed to analyze bead samples captured as z-stack images.
+The input is a multi-frame TIFF file representing a whole field-of-view z-stack.

 # The script performs the following automated steps:
 Loads a user-selected whole field of view z-stack TIFF image.\